SummaryRead the full fact sheet

 Symptoms of glandular fever

-Fever and sore throat with exudate (deposits of fluid) around the tonsils and pharynx are typical symptoms.
+Fever and sore throat with exudate (deposits of fluid) around the tonsils and pharynx are typical symptoms of glandular fever.
 Other clinical features include:

 - enlarged lymph nodes (lymphadenopathy)